+Figure 37: Signal Tap Results for On-chip

+Step 2.7: Compare

-Figure 37: Signal Tap Results for On-chip7 Setup being the time of ‘inactivity’ the memory needs to start functioning as expected, this only matters on memory initialization.
+Below is a table that summarizes most differences that we encounter for the second lab when it comes to SDRAM vs On Chip.
+Setup being the time of ‘inactivity’ the memory needs to start functioning as expected, this only matters on memory initialization.
 The numbers are derived from the Signal Tap runs we did, but also from the Simulation section found in the Annex.